 Our primary liquidity requirements have been to meet our capital expenditure needs and to fund ongoing operations.
-For 2018, 2017, and 2016, our working capital was \$480.8 million, \$415.2 million, and \$547.4 million, respectively.
-In 2018, our working capital increased compared to 2017 due to increases in cash and accounts receivable.
-These changes reflect our increased sales during 2018 compared to 2017.
-In 2017, our working capital decreased compared to 2016 due to the use of cash and short-term investments to pay down our long-term debt.
+For 2019 and 2018 our working capital was \$524.6 million and \$480.8 million, respectively.
+In 2019, our working capital increased due to increases in cash and accounts receivable, reflecting our increased sales.
 We expect cash generated by our operations together with existing cash, cash equivalents, short-term investments and available credit facilities to be sufficient to satisfy our working capital needs, capital asset purchases, outstanding commitments and other liquidity requirements associated with our existing operations for at least the next 12 months.